+What happened then was that some individual undertook to carry out the job with little or no planning, minimal assistance, few resources, and often with only a vague notion of what was really wanted.
 Some of these projects were large, but most were quite small.
 Some were complex, but most were relatively straightforward.
 Some required the full panoply of project management techniques, but most did not.
-All of them, however, had to be managed and thus required a great many people to take on the role of project manager in spite of little or no education in the science or arcane art of project management.
+All of them, however, had to be managed and thus required a great many people to take on the role of project manager in spite of little or no education in project management.

 One result was rising demand for education in project management.
 The number of college courses grew apace, as did the number of consulting firms offering seminars and workshops.
 Perhaps most striking was the growth in educational opportunities through post-secondary schools offering "short courses"-schools such as DeVry Institute, and ITT.
-In addition, short courses were offered by colleges and community colleges concentrating on both part-time and full-time education for individuals already in the work force.
-An exemplar of this approach is the University of Phoenix.
+In addition, short courses were offered by colleges, such as the University of Phoenix, and community colleges concentrating on both part-time and full-time education for individuals already in the work force.
 Communications from some instructors in these institutions told us that they would like a textbook that was shorter and focused more directly on the "technical" aspects of project management than those currently available.
 They were willing to forego most of the theoretical aspects of management, particularly if such were not directly tied to practice.
-Their students, who were not apt to take advanced course work in project management, had little use for understanding the historical development of the field.
-For example, they felt no need to read about the latest academic research on the management xii ● PREFACE of knowledge-based projects in a manufacturing environment.
+Their students, who were not apt to take advanced course work in project management, had little use for understanding the historical development of the field nor the latest academic research.
 Finally, instructors asked for increased use of project management application software, though they added that they did not want a replacement for the many excellent "step-by-step" and "computing-for-dummies" types of books that were readily available.
 They wanted the emphasis to be on managing projects, and not on managing project management software.